 Plugging in the values to this equation, we get:

 The above data describe the CPI for all items.
 Also of note is the Core CPI, which measures inflation for all items except for the more volatile categories of food and energy.
-In 2018, core inflation was 2.14%.
+Core inflation averaged 1.47% per year between 2018 and 2019 (vs all-CPI inflation of 2.00%), for an inflation total of 1.47%.

 Chained CPI is an alternative measurement that takes into account how consumers adjust spending for similar items.
-In 2018, chained inflation was 2.14%.
+Chained inflation averaged 0.90% per year between 2018 and 2019, a total inflation amount of 1.47%.

 These numbers are not inflation adjusted, so they are considered nominal.
 In order to evaluate the real return on our investment, we must calculate the return with inflation taken into account.